 Indigenous Youth in Ontario

-This case makes three types of claims.
+The Claims: This case makes two types of claims.

-(1) all off-reserve Indigenous (First Nations, Métis, and Inuit) children in Ontario who were removed from their homes while under the age of 18, since 1992;
+(1) all off-reserve Indigenous (First Nations, Métis, and Inuit) children in Ontario who were removed from their homes while they were under the age of 18, since 1992;

-We are bringing this claim and parallel claims in other provinces with a consortium of firms across the country, including Cochrane Saxberg (Manitoba), Murphy Battista (BC), Miller Titerle (BC), Gowling (BC), and Kugler Kandestin (Quebec).
+Our Partners: We are bringing this claim and parallel claims in other provinces with a consortium of firms across the country, including Cochrane Saxberg (Manitoba), Murphy Battista (BC), Miller Titerle (BC), and Kugler Kandestin (Quebec).

 The court will decide at a later date if the case will proceed as a class action.